Vend Reporting Overview

 - Revenue: Total value of sold items in the specified period.

 - Revenue (tax included): Total value of sold items in the specified period including sales tax.

 - Sale Count: Total number of sales in the specified period.

 - Tax: Total amount of tax charged on items in the specified period.

-- Sales with Customer %: Total percentage of sales with a customer attached.
+Sales with Customer %: Total percentage of sales with a customer attached.
 In addition to the basic measures above, Advanced and Multi-Outlet (or Pro or Enterprise) retailers will also have access to:

 We will also need to set the date range for this report.
 When you select the Date Range dropdown, you will have the option to either Compare Dates using a set period of time, or specify your custom Date Range.

 There are two parameters to set when using the Compare Dates option:

 1. First, you'll have to set the type of comparison period to compare when running a report.
 The following options are available for the type of comparison period: - Year - Quarter - Month - Week - Day - Hour